 1. What is a real estate closing?

-The process of transferring the ownership of a property from seller to buyer with a notary, ac
+The process of transferring the ownership from seller to buyer with a notary according to a sales contract.

 2. What are the legal requirements for buying a property in Baja California Sur for foreigners?